billvaglienti/ProtoGen/README.md

 The Protocol tag supports the following attributes:

 - `name` : The name of the protocol.
 This will set the name of the primary header file for this protocol, and the generic packet utility functions.
 In this example (and elsewhere in this file) the name is "Demolink".
+This attribute is mandatory, all other Protcol attributes are optional.

 - `file` : Optional attribute that gives the name of the source and header file name (.c and .h) that will be used for all code output except the primary header file, and any objects which have their own `file` attribute.

 - `prefix` : A string that can be used to prepend structure and file names.
 This is typically left out, but if a single project uses multiple ProtoGen protocols then it may be useful to give them different prefixes to avoid namespace collisions.

+- `maxSize` : A number that specifies the maximum number of data bytes that a packet can support.
+If this is provided, and is greater than zero, ProtoGen will issue a warning for any packet whose maximum encoded size is greater than this.

 - `api` : An enumeration that can be used to determine API compatibility.
 Changes to the protocol definition that break backwards compatibility should increment this value.
 Calling code can access the api value and use it to (for example) seed a packet checksum/CRC to prevent clashes with different versions of the protocol.

 - `version` : A human readable version string to describe the protocol.
 Calling code can access the version string.

-- `endian` : By default the generated code will encode to and decode from big endian byte order. setting this attribute to "little" will cause the generated code to use little endian byte order.
+- `endian` : By default the generated code will encode to and decode from big endian byte order.
+Setting this attribute to "little" will cause the generated code to use little endian byte order.
 This attribute is *not* the byte order of the computer that executes the auto generated code.
 It *is* the byte order of the data *on the wire*.

 - `supportInt64` : if this attribute is set to `false` then integer types greater than 32 bits will not be allowed.